rickwargo/ActivtyMonitoringAssignment/PA1_template.md

 ```

 ### Histogram of steps taken each day with missing values imputed
-Using the data wieht imputed values, display a histogram of number of steps taken each day,
+Using the new data set with imputed values, display a histogram of number of steps taken each day,
 noting the mean (in a dotted blue line) and median (in a red dashed line) as described by the code below.

 ```r